 The urgency for educators to commit to diversity and equity work in their schools calls for a framework that will help narrow achievement and opportunity gaps.
 This book offers the guidance you need to nurture strong family-school partnerships that are essential for student success.

-Forge stronger ties with parents and guardians to overcome opportunity and achievement gaps.
+Forge stronger ties with parents and caretakers to overcome opportunity and achievement gaps.

 This book will help K–12 leadership: